MDJ-Mikkel-Djurhuus/blog-entry/README.md

 ![alt](https://cdn.edureka.co/blog/wp-content/uploads/2016/10/DevOps-Tools-DevOps-Tutorial-Edureka-1.png)

 Categorized by the different stages of DevOps, we can see which tools belongs where.
-It's therefore important to firstly know about the stages, and then learn more abou the tools afterwards
+It's therefore important to firstly know about the stages, and then learn more about the tools afterwards.

 The lifecycle of DevOps can be crudely broken down into the following stages:
 - Continuous Development